HM Revenue and Customs: Performance

 HMRC collected £660 billion for the Treasury in 2018/19.
 It estimated that total theoretical tax liabilities in that year were £629 billion, but £31 billion was not collected due to the "tax gap", made up of money lost to tax evasion, tax avoidance, error and unpaid tax debts.
 This equates to a collection rate of 95.3% (up from 92.7% in 2005-6).

 At the end of March 2009, HMRC was managing 20 million 'open' cases (where the department's systems identify discrepancies in taxpayer records or are unable to match a return to a record) which could affect around 4.5 million individuals who may have overpaid in total some £1.6 billion of tax and a further 1.5 million individuals who may have underpaid in total some £400 million of tax.

 HMRC guidance notes that flexible arrangements can be made, where necessary, to assist individuals and businesses who have unpaid tax debts.
 Such "Time to Pay arrangements", for example an agreed monthly payment schedule, are based on the debtor's specific financial circumstances and the guidance notes that no "standard" Time to Pay arrangement exists.
 Interest is payable on a Time to Pay arrangement.

 In 2007–08 HMRC overpaid tax credits to the value of £1 billion; at the end of March 2009, HMRC had £4.4 billion of overpayments to be recovered.

 Organisationally, HMRC has successfully completed work to understand and reduce the environmental impact of its operations.

+Strengthened Whistleblower Reward Scheme

+In November 2025, HMRC launched the Strengthened Reward Scheme, a whistleblower incentive programme modelled on the United States Internal Revenue Service (IRS) Whistleblower Program.
+Under the scheme, individuals who provide information leading to the collection of at least £1.5 million in unpaid tax may receive a reward of between 15% and 30% of the tax recovered, excluding penalties and interest.
+The programme targets serious non-compliance by large corporations, wealthy individuals, and those using offshore or tax avoidance schemes.
+Rewards are discretionary and not guaranteed, and anonymous informants are ineligible for payment.
+The scheme was announced as part of the government's strategy to address the UK's estimated £46.8 billion tax gap for the 2023/24 fiscal year.